yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbarcomboboxbutton-class.md

 ### <a name="parameters"></a>Parametry
  [in] *lpszText*
- Wskaźnik na ciąg, który zawiera tekst w polu edycji.
+ Wskaźnik do ciągu, który zawiera tekst w polu edycji.

 ## <a name="see-also"></a>Zobacz też
  [Diagram hierarchii](../../mfc/hierarchy-chart.md)